YuchaoZheng88/zenbro.github.io/_posts/2022-04-18-CEH-SMALL-POINTS.md

 - High, 7.0 - 8.9
 - Critical, 9.0 - 10.0

-arp cache poisoning: MitM, attacker must access the network, Cryptojacking Attacks:  hijack a target’s computer to stealthily mine cryptocurrency without the user’s awareness.
+Cryptojacking Attacks:  hijack a target’s devices to stealthily mine cryptocurrency without the user’s awareness.

-STP attack: The Spanning Tree Protocol(STP), the lowest bridge priority means the root bridge. spoof the root bridge in the topology, force an STP recalculation
+STP attack: The Spanning Tree Protocol(STP), the lowest bridge priority means the root bridge. spoof the root bridge in the topology, force an STP recalculation (redirect to his computer).
+- victimA---victimB---attacker  -> Va-attacker-Vb

 .bashrc:  a script file that's executed when a user logs in .bash_history: stores a history of user commands